fluent-ci-templates/android-fastlane-pipeline/README.md

 ## 🚀 Usage

-This package also provides a ready-to-use pipeline for [Dagger](https://dagger.io/), just run the following command on your Android (React Native)
+Run the following command on your Android (React Native)
 project:

 ```sh